 Once or twice a year, I reach out to key contacts to check in and it usually results in a few qualified leads and new clients.”

 Ask Connections for Referrals

-Cyrus Vanover of Frugal Budgeter believes people are more open to responding when you request for a referral than when you ask for a sale.
+Cyrus Vanover of Frugal Budgeter believes people are more open to responding when you request a referral than when you ask for a sale.

 “After you’ve made a connection, send a thanks for connecting message to that person and ask them if they could refer you to anyone who is looking for help with what you do.
 You would be surprised how well this works.

 Most people don’t like to be asked for work directly, but asking for a referral is different.
 People really do like to be helpful, and many people on LinkedIn will refer you to people in their networks who need your services.
 It happens all the time.”

 Personalize Every Request to Connect